m5b/ICS32/_sources/notes/wk4.md

 #### Notes

-In assignment 2, you are provided with the **`Profile`** module for storing and loading user data.
-In this module, we make use of a particular format for storing information called [JSON](https://www.json.org/json-en.html), which wraps Profile object data in a style of notation using the rules and conventions set forth by the creators of the format.
+In assignment 2, you are working with the **`Profile`** module for storing and loading user data.
+In this module, we make use of a particular format for storing information called [JSON](https://www.json.org/json-en.html) that wraps Profile object data in a style of notation using the rules and conventions set forth by the creators of the format.

 All the files that you find on your computer adhere to a similar process: a format is created that specifies how data should be stored and retrieved and programs that make use of the format adhere to the format conventions.
 A file's format is typically specified by it's extension, or suffix (_e.g._, .jpg, .doc, .py), providing the program that wants to use it with some clue as to how to interpret the file contents.
 A good example of this is an image editing program that can display different image formats.